About the Program

 The Benton County Agriculture and Wildlife Protection Program (AWPP) funds (1) educational outreach and expert consultation services and (2) a merit-based, cost share, reimbursement grant program.
 Agricultural operations in Benton County that wish to prevent conflicts with wildlife may qualify for up to $5,000 in reimbursement grant funds for the purchase of proactive non-lethal wildlife deterrents to protect livestock and crops.

-This new community-based program is funded and managed by Benton County in partnership with an advisory committee comprised of citizen volunteers, and representatives from Oregon State University Extension Service, and Chintimini Wildlife Center, and Program Advisors.
+This community-based program is funded by Benton County and managed by county officials.
+Education and consultation services are provided by Benton County, Oregon State University Extension Service, Chintimini Wildlife Center, and Program Advisors.
 The Program Advisors include experts in ranching with wildlife, predator ecology, and human-carnivore conflict.

 The goals of the Benton County Agriculture and Wildlife Protection Program are to:

-- Protect livestock and crops while coexisting with wildlife
+- Protect livestock, crops and property while coexisting with wildlife

 - Encourage the proactive use of non-lethal animal damage deterrents to prevent conflicts with wildlife

-- Offer a wildlife-friendly alternative to the county-funded lethal animal damage control program operated by USDA APHIS Wildlife Services
+- Offer a wildlife-friendly, non-lethal animal damage control program

-- Educate farmers and the community about wildlife, wildlife conflicts and wildlife-friendly methods to avoid conflicts
+- Educate farmers and the community about wildlife conflicts and non-lethal methods to avoid conflicts

 - Annabelle Jaramillo, County Commissioner